buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 This will combine the base prompt with whatever the user gives us.

-I’m actually going to do add a `/n` to this at the end.
+I’m actually going to do add a `\n` to this at the end.
 Why?
 Well, GPT-3 does better on generation tasks when it knows where to start writing.
 So in this case, I specifically make it start writing on a new line:

 ```
 prompt: `${basePromptPrefix}${req.body.userInput}\n`